the-argus/func-godot-lightpass/README.md

 Pressing this button will cause the light to find all of the other lights underneath the `FuncGodotMap` and write them out to the corresponding `.map` file, appending them as entities to the end.

-After doing this, you will be able to see your lights in TrenchBroom or Quake level editor of your choice.
-You can move them around or add more from thelevel editor, too, meaning more flexible iteration.
+After doing this, you will be able to see your lights in TrenchBroom (or a Quake level editor of your choice).
+You can edit lights equally well from within the level editor.

 ## WARNING